wentasah/novaboot/README.md

     Target's serial line is connected to host's serial line (device).
 The default value for device is `/dev/ttyUSB0`.

+    The value of this option is exported in NB\_NOVABOOT environment variable to all subprocesses run by `novaboot`.

 - \--stty=_settings_

     Specifies settings passed to `stty` invoked on the serial line